pan-training/training-catalogue/old_README.md

 ### In the near(ish) future:

 - Create a slightly different system where the API key used is the user's.
 This is a more resilient system.
 This system can use most everything done here, but a slight tweak to add the user's api key instead of our own needs to be implemented.
 Both possible systems could co-exist at the same time and the user could chose which one he/she wants to use.

+- Rather than the above, perhaps using oauth authentication for the user could be the way to go.

+### Refactorisation to do at a later date:

+- Quite a lot of repetition in the code, make it DRYer.